dlang/DIPs/DIPs/DIP1NNN-DK.md

 ## Background

 A distinction can be made between syntactic types and semantic types.
-Syntactic types are the things the compiler understands: you can't assign a string to an int, you can't pass an integer array to a function that takes a float parameter etc.
+Syntactic types are the things the compiler understands: you cannot assign a string to an int, you cannot pass an integer array to a function that takes a float parameter etc.
 While this helps catching bugs that assembly programmers encounter, it has its limitations with regards to data abstraction and unsafe features.
 Often it is useful to make types that have additional constraints on the primitive types they consist of, or types that from the outside are safe and type-sound, but internally use unsafe operations that circumvent the type system.
 This can only work if the language in which such types are defined has the needed encapsulation capabilities.